 Whenever you create a new file or folder, the Windows operating system will assign it a set of default permissions.
-These are called as Effective Permissions.
-The user who creates the file or folder an also change and assign specific permissions to it.
+These are called Effective Permissions.
+The user who creates the file or folder can also change and assign specific permissions to it.
 This article will discuss in brief what are Effective Permissions for Files and Folders, in Windows and tell you how to view them, for any user or user group.

 Effective Permissions for Users and User Groups

 As mentioned, Effective Permissions is a set of permissions of the file or folder for any user or user group.
-To secure the contents of the user, Windows sets some permission for each file or folder objects.
+To secure the contents of the user, Windows sets some permission for each file or folder object.
 It grants users specific user rights, that will allow the user or user group to read, modify, delete, etc the object.
 The minimum permission is the Read permission.

 This chart, sourced from Windows Help, lists the access limitations for each set of the special permissions.

 View Effective Permissions for User or User Groups

 To view the Effective Permissions for any files or folders, right-click on it and select Properties and click on the Security tab.